Pzqqt/Magisk_Manager_Recovery_Tool/README.md

 ## Note
 - 1.Only supported arm & arm64 architecture.
 Not supported x86 & x64 architecture.<br>
-- 2.Will get stuck at Recovery for some device(such as Xiaomi 8).
+- 2.Will get stuck at Recovery for some device.
 This is a bug in Aroma Installer binary file and I can not fix it(about: <a href="https://github.com/amarullz/AROMA-Installer/issues/38">issue</a>).<br>
 - 3.Known unsupported devices: Xiaomi 8, Xiaomi 8SE, Xiaomi 9, Xiaomi Mix2S, Xiaomi Mix3, Oneplus 6

 ## Reference